pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

+Process is understood as productive in the following sense: consumption with recording determines production.
+For example, if consumption and recording are reliable, then production will be reliable.
+A system composed exclusively of reliable processes will also be reliable.

 The most important requirement pursued in this section is to obtain a reliable process.
 A process is considered to be reliable if the product is unaffected by sudden terminations of the process, except in being delayed until the processing is resumed.

-Process is understood as productive in the following sense: consumption with recording determines production.
-If the consumption and the recording are reliable, then for so long as processing can happen at all, production will also be reliable.
-By extension, a system composed exclusively of reliable processes will also be reliable.

 This definition of reliability doesn't include availability.
-Infrastructure unreliability may cause processing *delays*.
-Disorderly environments shouldn't cause disorderly processing.
-The product of a process should be invariant with respect to infrastructure failures.
-Of course, the reliability of infrastructure (availability) inherently limits the availability of the product, but nevertheless is beyond the scope of this discussion.
-To limit the scope further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by sudden a termination of the process.
-A record is not a process, and the reliability of records (database administration) is beyond the scope of this discussion.
+Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
+The product of a process, whenever it is obtained, should be invariant with respect to any infrastructure failures.
+Of course, the availability of infrastructure inherently limits the availability of the product, but nevertheless infrastructure availability is beyond the scope of this discussion.
+To limit the scope a little bit further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by a sudden termination of the process.
+A record is not a process, and the reliability of records is beyond the scope of this discussion.
+To limit this discussion about process reliability even further, the reliability of the event processing design described below is a separate concern from any programming errors in the policies of aggregates of a process application that may define pathological behaviour.

 (Please note, the code in these examples currently only works with the library's SQLAlchemy record manager.
 Django support is planned, Cassandra support is being